 On 17 December 1969, CDR T. F. Niedbala relieved CDR.
-W. V. Garcia as C. O.
+William V. Garcia as Commanding Officer, USS MASSEY.

 MASSEY served as reviewing ship for Commandant, THIRD Naval District in a parade, which commemorated National Maritime Day on 22 May 1971.
 In June 1971, the ship visited Fort Lauderdale, Florida in conjunction with the reserve crew annual training cruise.
-In August MASSEY proceeded to GTMO for two-month refresher training.
+In August MASSEY proceeded to GTMO for two-months of refresher training.

 On 21 August 1971, CDR T.B.
 Hudgins relieved CDR T.F.
 Niedbala.

-The MASSEY returned to a new homeport at Fort Schuyler, Bronx, New York.
+MASSEY returned to a new homeport at Fort Schuyler, Bronx, New York.
 In December 1971, MASSEY was reassigned to the administrative command of Destroyer Squadron TWENTY-EIGHT (Naval Reserve Forces).
 In January 1972, MASSEY participated in the fleet exercise- Operation Snowy Beach.
 After qualifying in naval gunfire support in March 1972, Massey returned to Fort Lauderdale with her reserve crew.
 The remainder of 1972 found MASSEY operating extensively until the holiday leave and upkeep period.

 In January 1973, CDR John D. Eckert relieved CDR T.B.
 Hudgins as Commanding Officer.